 Initially En-Plan submitted a planning application for the use of the five existing buildings on site as agricultural and the continued use of the existing access.

-In their planning assessmnet the Council reviewed the nature of the proposed development which is retrospective in nature and taking into account my knowledge of the site in light of previous applications it was considered that the proposals outlined in the current application would not result in negative impacts to or loss of biodiversity at the site or in the wider environment.
-The Council's Ecologist did recommend that a condition was included to secure adherence to the submitted Waste Management Plan, and given the rural location of the site recommended that a condition was included to ensure that any external lighting installed on the agricultural buildings is appropriate and would not result in negative impacts to biodiversity including any wildlife foraging or commuting in the local area.
+In their planning assessmnet Powys Council reviewed the nature of the proposed development which is retrospective in nature and taking into account my knowledge of the site in light of previous applications it was considered that the proposals outlined in the current application would not result in negative impacts to or loss of biodiversity at the site or in the wider environment.
+The Council's Ecology Team did recommend that a condition was included to secure adherence to the submitted Waste Management Plan, and given the rural location of the site recommended that a condition was included to ensure that any external lighting installed on the agricultural buildings is appropriate and would not result in negative impacts to biodiversity including any wildlife foraging or commuting in the local area.

 The application site also included a composting toilet to facilitate any workers on the Land.
 Environmental Health were consulted and whilst they considered the use of composting toilets to be acceptable in principle they requitred additonal information in relation to the management of the waste and its storage.
 Additional information was provided in respect of the compost toilet facilities which also indicated an area for the spreading of the compost.
-The Environmental Health officer was re-consulted on the additional information and confirmed that they have no objection to the proposed development.
+The Environmental Health Team was re-consulted on the additional information and confirmed that they have no objection to the proposed development.

 In light of the above and subject to conditions ensuring the management of the waste in line with the details as submitted the Council considered the proposed development fundamentally complies with relevant planning policy and approval was granted.
+This approval demonstrates En-Plans expertise in Rural Planning and how our Planning Consultancy can deliver success on challenging sites.

 The Application for a Rural Enterprise Dwelling

-It's important to note that planning permission is typically required to establish a rural enterprise dwelling in Wales.
+In order to give some context to the next planning application we need to first understand what a rural enterprise dwelling is.
+In Wales, a rural enterprise dwelling refers to a type of residential property that is specifically designated for individuals or families who are engaged in agricultural or rural-based businesses.
+These dwellings are intended to provide accommodation for those who require close proximity to their agricultural or rural enterprises to operate effectively.
 The local planning authority reviews applications based on the criteria mentioned above and other relevant planning policies.
 By facilitating the provision of housing for individuals and families involved in rural enterprises, rural enterprise dwellings aim to support the sustainability and growth of agriculture and rural industries in Wales while preserving the rural character of the landscape.

 With the structures now saved En-Plan were able to formulate an planning application for a rural enterprise dwelling in order for the applicant to be able to reside at his smallholding and give him the home he so greatly deserved.
 The Council in considering the principle of the proposed development, consideration is given to Planning Policy Wales (ed.
 10, 2018), Technical Advice Note 6 - Planning for Sustainable Rural Communities (2010) and Technical Advice Note 23 - Economic Development (2014) and the adopted Powys LDP (2018), in particular policy TD1.